MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 #####`alternatives`

 Switches the alternatives used for the configuration.
 Default: 'cluster' (Debian) or undef.

 It can be used only when supported (for example with Cloudera distribution).

+#####`alternatives_httpfs`

+Switches the alternatives used for the configuration of HTTPFS proxy.
+Default: 'cluster' (Debian) or undef.

+It can be used only when supported (for example with Cloudera distribution).